openharmony/docs/en/application-dev/reference/arkui-ts/ts-container-list.md

 # List

+> **NOTE**
-> **NOTE**<br>
+>
 > This component is supported since API version 7.
 Updates will be marked with a superscript to indicate their earliest API version.

-The **List** component provides a list container that presents a series of list items arranged in a column with the same width.
-It supports presentation of the same type of data in a multiple and coherent row style, for example, images or text.
+The **\<List>** component provides a list container that presents a series of list items arranged in columns with the same width.
+It supports presentation of the same type of data, for example, images or text, in a multiple and coherent row style.

 ## Required Permissions